hlgSearch endpoint of the HL Gaming Official Search API.

 The HLG Search API provides a single, unified operation—hlgSearch—with two modes:

-• Basic Search: Supply only q to retrieve the top‑ranking results across all categories.
+qto retrieve the top‑ranking results across all categories. - Filtered Search: Include

 Both modes return a flat list of up to 50 highest‑scoring items.
 Results are ordered by relevance score, which combines TF‑IDF text matching with heuristic boosts for recency and engagement.